Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Application: Fracture identification from radiology reports

-Estimated data set characteristics are shown in Table \ref{sgs_tb:data_charac}.
-Note that the defined enrichment surrogate by itself had low AUC in discriminating the outcome.
-In fact, its operating characteristics were such that it was highly specific but only moderately sensitive for the finding, an overall high $O_{ratio}$ for the resulting SGS design.
-Even though only a weak predictor, the surrogate is beneficial as a sampling variable.
-Data analysis results are shown in Table \ref{sgs_tb:data_results}.
-In general, when fitting a logistic lasso regression, average validation AUC increases with sample size.
-However, for the same sample size, using samples drawn with SGS resulted in higher average validation AUC.
-For example, using the same sample size of $n=250$, the AUC of SGS was 0.86 while that of SRS was only 0.74, a difference of 0.12 suggesting that allocating a sample size of 250 is more resource efficient under SGS compared to SRS.
+Data analysis results are shown in Table \ref{sgs_tb:data_results}, where for the same sample size, using samples drawn with SGS resulted in higher average validation AUC.
+Such differences was most pronounced for an abstraction sample size of $n=250$, where the AUC of SGS was 0.86 while that of SRS was only 0.74, a difference of 0.12.
+These results suggest that for applications similar to the LIRE data application example, if only a modest sample size can be collected (e.g. $n=250$), sample collection based on an SGS design is more resource efficient for model building compared to using SRS.
+Code and a derived dataset to reproduce analyses from this section are available at https://github.com/wlktan/surrogate\_guided\_sampling\_designs.